-This week, Johan Cruyff passed away.
+This week (March the 24th 2016), Johan Cruyff passed away.
 He was diagnosed with lung cancer in 2015 but died peacefully with his family next to him.
 As recently as last week, he was tweeting his thoughts on Dutch football, and his passing will not diminish his lasting influence on the game.
 This influence is summed up in some of the following quotes:

 Pep Guardiola, a player for Cruyff at Barcelona, said Cruyff “painted the chapel and Barcelona coaches since have merely restored or improved it”.
 England player and World Cup winner Bobby Charlton said, Cruyff was “one of those great, great footballers that made you excited whenever he got the ball”.
 And Argentine international and World Cup winner Osvaldo Ardiles tweeted, “Johan Cruyff: A revolutionary player.
 Best ever Dutch player.
 The talisman of one of the best teams ever: Holland 74.
 Total football.”

 Here is our 2011 report on one of the great World Cup stars and all time great footballers.

 Cruyff’s career can be divided into three broad periods: playing for Ajax, for Barcelona, and then his time as a coach.